 - Democrats: Lyndon Johnson and Vice President Hubert Humphrey

-Democrats: The Democratic Party united behind Lyndon Johnson and they ran on a similar platform that Kennedy had run on in the election of 1960.
-They wanted to continue Kennedy’s legacy by continuing with the push for Civil Rights and continual improvement with the space program.
-Unknown by many was the Kennedy had begun to support South Vietnam.
-Johnson would increase that support but it was not discussed during the campaign.
+Democrats: The Democratic Party united behind Lyndon Johnson, and they ran on a similar platform that Kennedy had run on in the election of 1960.
+They wanted to continue Kennedy's legacy by continuing with the push for Civil Rights and continual improvement with the space program.
+Unknown to many was that Kennedy had begun to support South Vietnam.
+Johnson would increase that support, but it was not discussed during the campaign.

 However, it should be noted that Goldwater's inability to unite the base also caused an easy election for the Democratic candidate.
 His waffling on Civil Rights hurt the moderate wing of the party who supported Civil Rights.

 The Johnson campaign broke two American election records previously held by Franklin Roosevelt: the most number of Electoral College votes won by a major-party candidate running for the White House for the first time (with 486 to the 472 won by Roosevelt in 1932) and the largest share of the popular vote under the current Democratic/Republican competition (Roosevelt won 60.8% nationwide, Johnson 61.1%).
 This first-time electoral count was exceeded when Ronald Reagan won 489 votes in 1980.
 Johnson retains the highest percentage of the popular vote as of the 2016 election.